toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 | Per Stay |
 | Unknown |

-Note: Surcharge type "Unknown" can be returned during a GET but is not accepted for a POST, PUT or PATCH.
+Note: Surcharge type Unknown will be returned for any room where a surcharge cost has been specified without a type or an amount.
+The client is expected to add this information in such cases, and therefore, type Unknown is not supported in POST, PUT and PATCH operations.

 <a name="/definitions/valueAddInclusionsEnum"></a>
 ### valueAddInclusionsEnum